 But what if you wake with this feeling during the night, and you are literally completely unable to move?
 This is doubly terrifying because you’re lying there feeling immensely fearful and simply cannot move a muscle.

 If this has happened to you; fear not, you aren’t alone.
 According to recent news from Medical News Today, sleep paralysis is often accompanied by hallucinations, which isn’t going to calm you down!
 This can include a feeling of the presence of evil, or a feeling that you’re floating – or even a feeling like something or someone is pressing down on you.
 These experiences, it is said, may account for lots of ghost stories through the ages.

 Fortunately, this is all natural.
 Your brain awakens, yet your muscles remain temporarily paralysed – possibly as a self-defense measure so you don’t hurt yourself during these scary episodes.
 Apparently, around 7.6 per cent of Americans have experienced sleep paralysis at some time during their lives and it often goes hand in hand with narcolepsy, which is kind of the flipside; uncontrollably falling asleep during the day whether you like it or not.

 Most of the different ways of preventing sleep paralysis are said to be unproven and anecdotal.
-But overall good health and being calm will undoubtedly help.
+But overall the tablets from uk meds company, good health and being calm will undoubtedly help.
 But the main thing to remember, if it happens to you, is that you are not alone.
 No, we’re not talking about a ghostly presence in the room here – merely that there are probably thousands of people across the world undergoing the same phenomenon.
 So above all, don’t panic, try to relax – and be safe in the knowledge that it won’t last and is natural.